 Rape and Domestic Violence: Rape, including spousal rape, is illegal, but as in previous years, the government failed to enforce the law effectively, and rape cases were underreported.
 Penalties for conviction of sexual assault range from three to eight years’ imprisonment.
 Prosecutors rarely brought rape cases to court.
-Statistics for 2016 on the number of cases or convictions were not available.
 Police generally regarded spousal rape as an administrative, rather than a criminal, offense.

 Many crimes against women went unreported due to psychological pressure, economic dependence, cultural traditions, fear of stigma, and apathy among law enforcement officers.
 There were also reports of spouses retaliating against women who reported abuse.

-Several local NGOs provided services to victims of domestic violence, including legal, medical, and psychological assistance, a crisis hotline, shelters, and prevention programs.
-Organizations assisting battered women also lobbied to streamline the legal process for obtaining protection orders.
+Organizations assisting battered women lobbied successfully to streamline the legal process for obtaining protective orders.
 The government provided offices to the Sezim Shelter for victims of domestic abuse and paid its expenses.
-According to the shelter, in 2016, its hotline received 1,855 telephone calls, with 91 percent from women.

 Birth Registration: Although the law provides that every child born in the country has the right to receive a birth certificate, local registration, and citizenship, some children were stateless (see section 2.d.).
-UNHCR reported that children of migrant parents who moved to and acquired citizenship of another country–in many cases, Russia–had to prove both of their parents were Kyrgyz citizens to acquire Kyrgyz citizenship.
-These children encountered difficulties obtaining citizenship if their parents lacked the necessary documentation.
+Children of migrant parents who moved to and acquired citizenship of another country had to prove both of their parents were Kyrgyz citizens to acquire Kyrgyz citizenship.

 Education: The law provides for compulsory and free education for the first nine years of schooling or until age 14 or 15.
 Secondary education is free and universal until age 17.
 The government did not provide free basic education to all students, and the system of residence registration restricted access to social services, including education for children who were refugees, migrants, or noncitizens.
-Families who kept children in public schools often paid burdensome and illegal administrative fees.
+Families of children in public school students often paid burdensome and illegal administrative fees.

-Child Abuse: Child abuse, including beatings, child labor, and commercial sexual exploitation of boys and girls were problems.
+Child Abuse: According to NGO and UN reports, child abuse, including beatings, child labor, and commercial sexual exploitation of boys and girls, were problems.

-Early and Forced Marriage: Children ages 16 and 17 may legally marry with the consent of local authorities, but the law prohibits civil marriages before the age 16 under all circumstances.
+Early and Forced Marriage: Children ages 16 and 17 may legally marry with the consent of local authorities, but the law prohibits civil marriages before age 16 under all circumstances.
 Although illegal, the practice of bride kidnapping continued (see section 6, Women).
 The kidnapping of underage brides remained underreported.
 The National Statistics Commission estimated that 15 percent of married women between the ages of 25 and 49 married before age 18, and 1 percent under the age of 15.
 A 2015 HRW report on domestic abuse found inadequate government attention focused on addressing bride kidnapping or other forms of early and forced marriage.
-In November, the president signed a law criminalizing religious marriages involving minors.
-Those who violate the law, including parents and religious officiants of such marriages, face prison terms of three to five years.
+In November 2016 the president signed a law criminalizing religious marriages involving minors.
+No prosecutions were filed.

 The criminal code prohibits the distribution of child pornography and the possession of child pornography with the intent to distribute.
 The law does not specifically define child pornography, and the criminal code does not fully criminalize computer-related use, access to child pornography online, or simple possession of child pornography.

-In 2013 the UN special rapporteur on the sale of children, child prostitution, and child pornography and the UN Children’s Fund found that children under age 18 in Bishkek were involved in prostitution.
-Although precise figures were not known, police stated that typical cases of child prostitution involved young girls from rural areas who relocated to Bishkek for educational opportunities.
-Once in the capital, they entered the sex trade due to monetary pressures.
-Additionally, at a Bishkek roundtable on child prostitution, participants discussed the trafficking of young girls for forced labor and commercial sex exploitation.
-Countries such as the United Arab Emirates, Kazakhstan, China, South Korea, Greece, Turkey, Cyprus, Thailand, Syria, and Germany were mentioned as destination countries for commercial sexual exploitation.
+According to UNICEF, children under age 18 in Bishkek were involved in prostitution.
+Although precise figures were not known, police stated that typical cases of child prostitution involved young girls from rural areas who relocated to Bishkek for educational opportunities or to flee from an abusive family environment.
+Once in the capital, they entered the sex trade due to financial pressures.
 There were allegations of law enforcement officials’ complicity in human trafficking; police officers allegedly threatened, extorted, and raped child sex-trafficking victims.
-The government did not investigate the allegations, nor did it prosecute or convict government employees complicit in human trafficking offenses.
+The government reportedly has not investigated allegations of government employees complicit in human trafficking offenses.

 Institutionalized Children: State orphanages and foster homes lacked resources and often were unable to provide proper care, sometimes resulting in, for example, the transfer of older children to mental health-care facilities even when they did not exhibit mental health problems.